mdeaves/robug-blog/content/posts/000-the-problem.md

 - Is quiet and clean to operate (no IC engine)
 - Functions as a mobile power station with 120 V AC

 That's E-Yor.

 ## Inspiration

-Some commercially available products do exist — but they're expensive (typically $20,000+), and they'd deny me the pleasure of building it myself.
+Some commercially available products do exist — but they're expensive (typically $20,000+).
 They also tend to be gasoline powered, and I really want to extend my knowledge of electric drivetrains, lithium-ion batteries, and robotic navigation.

 **The Ferocarrier** is probably the closest thing to what I have in mind — a tracked utility carrier with a flat bed, designed for rough terrain.
 Low, wide, stable.
-But it's a commercial product with a commercial price tag, and it won't follow me around or avoid stumps on its own.
+But it's a commercial product with a commercial price tag, and it won't follow me around or power 120 V tools.

 ![Ferocarrier tracked utility carrier loaded with tools and equipment](/images/ferocarrier.jpg)

-**The Muck Truck** is another one I looked at — and this one is actually electric, which is encouraging.
+**The Muck Truck** is another one I looked at.
 It's a walk-behind dumper, 4WD, designed for moving material across sites where a wheelbarrow won't cut it.
-But it requires an operator walking behind it the whole time, the payload is limited, and there's no path to autonomous operation.
+But it requires an operator walking behind it the whole time, and I'm not sure it would handle the our rocky terraine very well.
+It's also quite expensive.

 ![Muck Truck electric 4WD walk-behind dumper](/images/muck-truck.png)